See what these Bible verses have to say about the power of mindset and our thoughts in dealing with fear and anxiety in this printable study.

 - Highlight and read Bible verses on thoughts and mindset

-- Write out your favorite and display it somewhere to view throughout the week
+- Write out your favorite and then display it somewhere to view throughout the week

 - Write down some inspirations that you can refer to when you’re feeling down

-- Spend a week tracking your mood and choosing positive activities
+- Spend a week tracking your mood and then choose positive activities

 You may also enjoy reading about meditation, which is a practice I use to check in with myself and calm my anxiety.
 While you may never be completely free of worry, you can take steps to cope with it through awareness of your mindset.
-Practice awareness of your thoughts this week and direct them to the One who knows you best using these Bible verses as your guide.
+Practice awareness of your thoughts this week so that you can direct them to the One who knows you best!

 - What the Bible Says About Fear